-The Wealth Management and Investor Clients segment’s revenue decreased by seven percent to EUR 13.3 million (EUR 14.4 million).
-At the end of June, assets under management were EUR 12.9 billion (EUR 13.3 billion) and Evli Fund Management Company’s fund capital was EUR 8.0 billion (EUR 9.0 billion).
-Net subscriptions during the quarter were EUR -71.6 million.
-The redemptions were focused on fixed income funds, as in the previous quarter.
+Overall, the return from the Wealth Management and Investor Clients segment’s operations remained at the same level year on year and was EUR 14.6 million.
+At the end of September, client assets under management were EUR 13.6 billion (EUR 13.6 billion) and Evli Fund Management Company's fund capital was EUR 8.9 billion (EUR 9.4 billion).
+Net subscriptions during the third quarter were EUR 384 million.

 I would like to thank our clients and shareholders for their trust and our employees for their hard and successful work in this exceptional environment.